ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 Well, one hint is that you're only going to see this warning if your hook is doing something asynchronous - like calling an API, or using a timer.
 If your hook uses `async/await`, or does something in the `then()` of a promise, or a `setTimeout()` callback, it's potentially going to cause a problem.
 This is due to the way that JavaScript manages these asynchronous events.

-Imagine we had a hook for fetching details about Nintendo Amiibo:
+Imagine we had a hook for fetching details about Nintendo amiibo:
 ```js
 function useAmiibo(name) {
    const [amiibo, setAmiibo] = useState()